im-vansh/Guess-The-Number/README.md

 # Guess My Number - Single Player JavaScript Game

-Welcome to "Guess My Number," a fun and challenging single-player game built with Vanilla JavaScript.
+Welcome to "Guess My Number," a fun and challenging single-player game built with JavaScript.
 In this game, you'll be trying to guess a randomly generated number within a specified range.

 ## Getting Started